msfchen/deep_learning/attentionmodel/README.md

 # Attention Models

 - Given a set of vector values and a vector query, attention is a technique to compute a weighted sum of the values, dependent on the query.
-- It is sometimes referred to as that the query attends to or focuses on particular parts of the values.
+- It is sometimes referred to as that the query attends to or focuses on particular parts of the values, by giving different weights to different parts.
-- Attention variants: basic dot-product attention, multiplicative attention, additive attention
+- Attention variants by how attention scores are computed: basic dot-product attention, multiplicative attention, additive attention, scaled dot-product attention, content-based attention, location-based attention
+- Attention variants by the query: when the query is a part of the set of the vector values themselves, we call it Self-Attention
+- Attention variants by the span of the attention: Global vs Local Attention; Soft vs Hard Attention

 ## Neural Machine Translation